CHIEF HOSPITAL EPIDEMIOLOGIST: Thomas R. Talbot, MD MPH

 Jonelle Williams RN: Jonelle graduated from a nursing school in Birmingham associated with University of Alabama in 1971.
 She continued to take courses in health related sciences at UAB, UAH, and TSU.
 She focused on the care of critical cardiac patients through 1978 when she moved to Nashville and worked at St. Thomas in the ICUs.
 Along with that, she has enjoyed supervising in a nursing home and doing telephone triage after MD office hours to educate and direct clients as to their optimal medical care.
 She worked in the perioperative area to develop and expand that department to centralize anesthesia preop education with lab, xray, EKG and records from the PCP.
 She graduated from Middle TN School of Anesthesia in 1986 as a nurse anesthetist and has worked in that field until 2010 when she joined the Infection Prevention Team where she reviews and abstracts data with the focus on SSIs.

 LaKita Buchanan: LaKita graduated from Tennessee State University in 2005 with a Bachelor of Science degree in Psychology/Social Work.
 She has begun coursework for the Master degree program at Trevecca Nazarene University.
 LaKita started working at Vanderbilt in January 2010, beginning with the Human Resource Department and later in Otolaryngology as an Office Assistant IV then Interim Program Coordinator for Cochlear Implants and most recently assisting the Communication team with special events.
-She joined the Infection Prevention team in April 2015 and serves as the Department's Program Coordinator.
+She joined the Infection Prevention team in April 2015 and serves as the Department's Program Manager.

 The VUMC Infection Prevention Regulatory Subcommittee and Infection Prevention Executive Committees are comprised of representatives from specialty areas throughout the hospital.
 The committees meet bimonthly to evaluate policies, review current infection prevention programs and HAI prevention preformance, and discuss current infection prevention concerns.